How can I tell if my trees have had an insect attack?

 ***UNSUCCESSFUL BARK BEETLE ATTACK***

-A healthy tree able to protect itself against bark beetles while conditions are favorable
+A healthy tree is able to protect itself against bark beetles while conditions are favorable

 Documents to help you understand:

-How to identify bark beetles, determining your trees susceptibility, treatment and prevention.
+How to identify bark beetles, determining your tree susceptibility, treatment, and prevention.

 Using Insecticides to Protect Individual Pine Trees from Bark Beetle Attack in California: USFS Region 5 Pesticide Use Brochure